Sometimes a house needs a lot of work.

 If you can nab an older, outdated house in a great location for $200,000, then sell it later for $400,000 to $600,000, that's a good candidate.
 Start by looking at the comparable property values — “comps” — of surrounding houses to get a better idea.

-Think about what's important to you, or to your potential buyers.
+When choosing either to renovate or rebuild, think about what's important to you, or to your potential buyers.

 Do you want a home that's energy efficient, from windows to doors to kitchen appliances?
 Wired for all the latest electronics?
 Contemporary room layouts?

 By the time you update an older house with all those bells and whistles, it might be cheaper to tear it down and build from scratch.

 The answer is probably yes.

 Lots of older communities in great locations have land-use rules and codes designed to protect the existing character of the neighborhood or village.

 Sometimes historic preservation districts ban most tear downs or require that any new construction is similar in size and style to the other homes around it.